 Number of Travellers

 Family and couple policies offer per-person savings for domestic trips, just as they do for international travel.
-If you are travelling as a family, compare family pricing against individual policies.
+If you are travelling as a family, compare family pricing against individual policies to find the best value.

 When Domestic Travel Insurance Makes Sense

-Domestic travel insurance is not necessary for every NZ trip.
+Domestic travel insurance is not necessary for every Australian trip.
 Here are the scenarios where it provides clear value.

-• Rental vehicle excess cover is valuable on alpine roads with black ice and gravel sections
+• Rental vehicle excess cover is essential on unsealed Outback roads where damage is common

-• Campervan rental excess amounts can be $5,000+ and gravel road damage is a common issue
+• Campervan rental excess amounts can be A$5,000 or more, and damage on gravel roads is common

-• Domestic travel insurance with rental vehicle excess cover can be cheaper than the rental company's own excess reduction
+• Domestic travel insurance with rental vehicle excess cover is often cheaper than the rental company's own excess reduction product

 Peak Season and Event Travel

-Travelling during NZ school holidays, Christmas, or for major events (concerts, sporting events, festivals) involves premium pricing and strict cancellation policies.
+Travelling during school holidays, over Christmas, or for major events such as the Australian Open, AFL Grand Final, or music festivals involves premium pricing and strict cancellation policies.

-• Peak-season accommodation often has no-refund cancellation policies within 14-30 days
+• Peak-season accommodation frequently has no-refund cancellation policies within 14 to 30 days

-• Event tickets for concerts, festivals, and sports events are typically non-refundable
+• Event tickets for concerts, festivals, and major sports events are typically non-refundable

-• Domestic flights on discounted fares may be non-refundable or carry change fees
+• Domestic flights on discounted fares may be non-refundable or carry steep change fees

 • Trip cancellation cover protects the combined non-refundable cost of accommodation, transport, and event tickets

-Practical guidance to help you decide if domestic travel insurance is worth it and how to get the best cover.
+Practical guidance to help you decide whether domestic travel insurance is worth it and how to get the best cover.

 1

-Before buying domestic travel insurance, add up the total non-refundable costs of your trip - accommodation, transport, activities, event tickets, and rental vehicle.
-If the total is modest (under $500), the insurance premium may not be worthwhile.
-If it is substantial ($2,000+), the cost of insurance is typically a small fraction of the potential loss.
+Before purchasing domestic travel insurance, calculate the total non-refundable costs of your trip including accommodation, flights, activities, event tickets, and rental vehicle deposits.
+If the total is under A$500, the insurance premium may not be worthwhile.
+If it exceeds A$2,000, the cost of cover is typically a small fraction of your potential loss.

 2